walterhiggins/WMPJS/book-outline.md

 @@listing greetPlayers_v3.js Greeting Players with Fireworks

-We'll use and explore the ScriptCraft *fireworks* module again in a later chapter.
+We'll use the ScriptCraft *fireworks* module again in later chapters.
 Events and event-handling functions can be used to trigger all kinds of cool new game mechanics.

 ### Achievement Unlocked!
 ![](@@nextAchievement)